No Time To Drive: The Top 10 Cars of Daniel Craig’s Bond adventures.

 How could we possibly do a blog like this without mentioning Bond’s beloved Aston Martin DB5?

 First used in the 1964 film Goldfinger, driven by Sean Connery, the DB5 has made several appearances in Bond films over the years, including Thunderball, GoldenEye and Tomorrow Never Dies.
 During Daniel Craig’s era as 007, a left-hand drive variant appears in Casino Royale, with Bond winning it from villain Alex Dimitrios in a game of poker.
-Bond’s original DB5, filled to the brim with classic gadgets, and with the registration BMT 216A, reappears in SkyFall, with Bond driving to his childhood home in it alongside M. It’s eventually destroyed by Raoul Silva, succumbing to a barrage of heavy machine gun fire.
+Bond’s original DB5, filled to the brim with classic gadgets, and with the registration BMT 216A, reappears in SkyFall, with Bond driving to his childhood home in it alongside M. Eventually Raoul Silva destroys it, succumbing to a barrage of heavy machine gun fire.

 Of course, we also see the DB5 in No Time To Die, this time emblazoned with the registration A 4269 00.
 It was equipped with twin M134 Miniguns behind each of its headlamps, and also has some classic gadgets including the smokescreen effect.
 The scenes which star the DB5 in NTTD were filmed in southern Italy between late August and September 2019.